kmoroder/cursordemo/README.md

 ## Features

-- ⚡️ Next.js 14+ with App Router
+- ⚡️ Latest Next.js version and configuration
 - 💾 Supabase for database for storage
-- 🎨 Tailwind CSS for styling
+- 🎨 Tailwind CSS for styling and Shadcn UI for components
 - 📱 Responsive design
 - 🔍 SEO optimized